The Bigger Picture

 Many studies have shown this final tactic to be the most impactful way to significantly influence a company’s behavior.
 But since this topic warrants an entire blog post on its own, I’ll share a guide from our friends As You Sow on shareholder engagement.

 Each of us has a unique set of values and passions that guide our decisions, and a combination of these three strategies is a great way to ensure your portfolio is helping to support those values, rather than working against them.
-If you’re ready to start aligning your money with your values, reach out to your advisor and find out what ESG options are available to you.
+If you’re ready to start aligning your money with your values, reach out to an Abacus financial advisor and find out what ESG options are available to you.